kevinzepwa/kennel-buddies/README.md

 You can view the live page from [here](https://rakem.netlify.app/)

 ## Authors
-- (pet-lovers) Randell, Kevin, Maurene 👨🏽‍⚕️
+- (Pet-lovers) Randell, Kevin, Maurene 👨🏽‍⚕️

 ## Setup
 - clone the repo